 More Than 70 Years of Partnership

-The importance of Saudi Arabia to Boeing was reaffirmed in 1982, when the company established Boeing Middle East Limited in the Saudi capital of Riyadh as a 100 percent Boeing-owned, commercially registered company with full commercial contracting and employee sponsorship rights equal to any other Saudi-owned and registered company.
+The importance of Saudi Arabia to Boeing was reaffirmed in 1982 when the company established Boeing Middle East Limited in the Saudi capital of Riyadh.
+Boeing Middle East is a 100 percent Boeing-owned, commercially registered company with full commercial contracting and employee sponsorship rights equal to any other Saudi-owned and registered company.

-Ahmed Jazzar was appointed president of Boeing Saudi Arabia in July 2005.
+Ahmed Jazzar has led as president of Boeing Saudi Arabia since July 2005.
 Jazzar is based in Riyadh and is responsible for coordinating and supporting all business activities and operations in the kingdom, including leading government affairs, developing and implementing Boeing Saudi Arabia’s strategy, maturing Boeing industrial partnerships, implementing corporate citizenship projects, growing the Boeing presence and reinforcing company relationships with customers and other stakeholders.

 Boeing Commercial Airplanes